Ilamal/Eventsuffle-api/README.md

 ```
 ## Deployment

 The app runs on heroku server at [herokuapp](https://polar-bayou-45401.herokuapp.com).
 See queries and answers below.
 Uses `clearDB` as the mysql database, also running on heroku.
 This causes problems with mysql versioning but is reasonable (5.5 vs 5.6+).
 Heroku version has indecies starting from 2 and incrementing by 10.
 This is due to clearDB.
 Localhost instances of mysql most likely will start from 0 or 1 and increment by 1.
+Heroku deployment done via the heroku branch with procfile.
+Heroku node.js [website](https://devcenter.heroku.com/articles/getting-started-with-nodejs) has more info.

 ***
 ### Copied from the original assignment